Jetison333/rotg/wagon.md

 4. Q is taken from Alice and given to some random non-Alice player who participated in R
 5. Q may not be used again until after the end of R

+Genie in a lamp (1 marble) — a genie got stuck in this lamp somehow. we tried to get it out by rubbing the lamp but it didn't work

 ## *currently bidding.*